michaelatimore/express-snippet-box/README.md

 npx tsc --init
 ```
 * This will generate a `tsconfig.json` file in the project directory.
-* This code should be replaced with the package at the following link: https://www.totaltypescript.com/tsconfig-cheat-sheet
+* The code that will be generated in the `tsconfig.json` file should be replaced with the base option of the package at the following link: https://www.totaltypescript.com/tsconfig-cheat-sheet

 ### Server Configuration